 Our approach is based on three pillars:

 Whole journey – We provide consistent, personalised offender management and rehabilitation support from as early as possible on sentencing and throughout compliant delivery of sentences.
-This will include volunteers in courts, dedicated Case Managers for each offender, a network of St Giles-trained Peer Advisors in prison, and a 24 hour support line for offenders in the community.
+This will include volunteers in courts, dedicated Case Managers for each offender, and a network of St Giles-trained Peer Advisors in prison.

 Whole person – We aim to gain a full understanding of each offender's behaviour, attitudes, constraints, needs and strengths, so we can build the personalised rehabilitation support to achieve maximum impact; tackling the causes of behaviour, addressing the areas of focus and building on existing strengths using the experience and expertise of our partners.